vidhatrihr/flask-session-jwt-demo/README.md

 - **Authentication:** For each subsequent request, the client sends the session details in the query parameters (for GET requests) or the JSON request body (for POST requests).
 The server then validates these details against the database to authenticate the user.
 - **Security Note:** This approach has security vulnerabilities.
 Storing session information in local storage makes it accessible to any script running on the page (XSS vulnerability), and passing session details in query parameters exposes them in the URL.
 - **Key Files:**
-  - `routes.py`: Defines the application's routes, including login, logout, and to-do CRUD operations.
+  - `routes.py`: Defines the application's routes, including login, logout, and CRUD operations.
   - `decorators.py`: Contains the `login_required` decorator, which protects routes that require authentication.
   - `utils.py`: Includes utility functions, such as `validate_session`, which is responsible for authenticating the user.